|Power of Operators|

 This idea, that an expression is a small program, is remarkably obvious if you write in assembler because most assemblers don't support arithmetic expressions and so the expression program has to be written out using standard commands.

 For example, using a single register machine the assembler equivalent of A=3+B*C would be

-LOADREG B load the register with B
+LOADREG B load the register from memory location B

 This is much more clearly a little subroutine to work something out than A=3+B*C is but they are entirely equivalent.

 Any compiler writer will tell you that the most difficult bit of any compiler is the translation of expressions into good code.
 Well at any rate it used to be but now that the theory is reasonably well understood it's more or less a text book exercise.

 What makes operator expressions interesting is that they have a complex set of rules for determining the flow of control through the component parts of the expression.

 For example, in the expression 3+B*C all programmers know that the * operation is done before the + operation but that doesn't correspond to the order that they are written in.

 In a simple left to right reading of the expression the + should come first and you do get different results depending on the order that the instructions are obeyed.

 In a program the order of execution is usually from top to bottom and/or from left to right so expressions really are different.